natowi/meshroom_publications/readme.md

+List of 200+ academic and non-academic publications, tutorials and references for AliceVision Meshroom.
-Check out the csv file for a structured list
+Check out the csv file for a structured list.

 # Text publications (book, paper, academic,...)